wechaty/wechaty/README.md

 Wechaty is dead easy to use: 9 lines javascript for your 1st wechat bot.

 ## 1. Basic: 9 lines
-The following 9 lines of code implement a bot log every message to console:
+The following 9 lines of code implement a bot log all message to console:

 ```javascript
 const Wechaty = require('wechaty')